Harry-Chen/thu-learn-lib/README.md

 } catch (e) {
   // e is a FailReason
 }

-// You can also take out cookies (e.g. for file download), which will not work in browsers. console.log(helper.cookieJar);

 // Logout if you want, but the cookie jar will not be cleared. await helper.logout();